mjkloeckner/kloeckner.com.ar/md/vim-config/vim-config.md

 Vim is a console text editor (altough you can find distributions like gvim, which comes with a gui), a benefit of this is that, It's very lightweign in terms of system resources.
-Vim is also highly configurable, you can do this by editing the *.vimrc* text file, which should be in you home directory in Linux or BSD bases OSs, if not, you can *create* a new blank one and start from zero.

 If you installed Vim and you don't know how to move around or insert text, first you need to understand the basics, Vim has 3 main "modes"